jinghuazhao/FM-pipeline/README.md

 Software | file extension name | Description
 ---------|---------------------|------------
-CAVIAR   | .caviar
+CAVIAR   | .set/.post | causal set and probabilities in the causal set/posterior probabilities
-CAVIARBF | .caviarbf
-finemap  | .snp/.config | The top SNPs with largest log10(BF) and top configurations as with their log10(BF) JAM      | .jam/.top | the posterior summary table and top models containing selected SNPs
+CAVIARBF | .caviarbf | causal configurations and their BFs finemap  | .snp/.config | The top SNPs with largest log10(BF) and top configurations as with their log10(BF) JAM      | .jam/.top | the posterior summary table and top models containing selected SNPs